iterative/dvc.org/content/docs/start/model-management/model-registry.md

 registry.

 Now we just need to run the python script which includes this code to cache and register the model.

-If you are following our example repository then the training script is included in a dvc pipeline [we prepared](/doc/start/experiments/experiment-pipelines) in the Experiment Management guide, so there we just call `dvc exp run` to run the entire experiment pipeline.
+If you are following our example repository then the training script is included in a DVC pipeline [we prepared](/doc/start/experiments/experiment-pipelines) in the Experiment Management guide. so we can just call `dvc exp run` to run the entire experiment pipeline.

 We now commit the result to git (and push it to our git remote) and the new model will show up in the model registry in Studio.
-We will also push the resulting artifact from DVC cache to our DVC Remote by calling `dvc push`.

 <details id="push-click-to-see-how-artifacts-are-registered">